314lipczuk/ODE_project_report/main.typ

 The modeling framework should also be extended to support multiple, interchangeable model structures, enabling systematic comparison of competing hypotheses and quantification of their relative explanatory power.
 Comprehensive sensitivity analyses will be required to identify parameters that most strongly influence system behavior and to guide model refinement.
 Ultimately, the developed model and accompanying optimization tools could be integrated into an automated experiment design pipeline, allowing for iterative selection of experimental conditions and stimulation patterns that maximize information gain and minimize parameter uncertainty.
-Additionally, tighter integration with the experimental setup — particularly through improved and standardized generation of light-stimulation functions for each experiment could further enhance model fidelity.
+Additionally, tighter integration with the experimental setup (improved and standardized generation of light-stimulation functions for each experiment) could further enhance model fidelity.